jorritfolmer/TA-dmarc/README.md

 Reindexing a DMARC report from a directory input is left as an excercise for the reader.

+### Supported mimetypes for aggregate report attachments

+Attachments with the following mime-types will be processed:

+- application/zip
+- application/gzip
+- application/x-gzip
+- application/xml
+- text/xml
+- application-x-gzip (Non-standard mimetype used by Comcast dmarc reports)
+- application/x-zip-compressed (Non-standard mimetype used by Yahoo dmarc reports)

+Submit an issue in the issuetracker if you encounter other mimetypes in the wild that should be on this list, even though they're non-standard.

 ## Third party software credits